Analog Statistics Tags

 Not counted towards your tag license limit.

-Analog Statistics tags are used to monitor any tag having a numeric value.
-While they can use digital tags, they are more commonly used to collect statistics on analog I/O and Calculations tags, Analog Input, Analog Status and other similar tags.
+Configure an Analog Statistics tag with statistical information that you need from any tag having a numeric value and it will launch automatically configured child History Statistics Tag in accordance.
+While they can monitor digital tags, they are more commonly used to collect statistics on I/O and Calculations tags of an analog data type or legacy tags like Analog Input, and Analog Status.

 The ID tab of every tag includes the same common elements: Name, Area, Description, and Help ID.